Talent in Alberta

 As the most entrepreneurial province in Canada, Alberta connects innovators with capital to turn ideas into reality

-Private equity invested in Alberta companies in 2020 (Canadian Venture Capital & Private Equity Association, 2021)
+Private equity invested in Alberta companies since 2013.

-Venture capital investments made in Alberta companies in 2020 (Canadian Venture Capital & Private Equity Association, 2021)
+Venture capital investments made in Alberta companies since 2013.

 Areas of Focus